Max Planck Institute for Chemistry: History

 The institute was founded as Kaiser Wilhelm Institute for Chemistry in Berlin Dahlem in 1911.
 The founding director was Ernst Beckmann (1853-1923), who also directed the Department of Inorganic and Physical Chemistry.
 The Department of Organic Chemistry was led by Richard Willstatter (1872-1942), who won the Nobel Prize for Chemistry in 1915 for his work on plant pigments.
 The teamwork of Otto Hahn (1879-1968), Lise Meitner (1878-1968) and Fritz Straßmann (1902-1980) led to the discovery of nuclear fission in December 1938.
 Otto Hahn was director of the institute from 1928 to 1946.
 He received the Nobel Prize for Chemistry in 1944.

-During the war, in 1944, the Institute building was severely damaged as a result of air raids, including a raid on 15 February targeted to disrupt work on the German nuclear weapons program.
+During World War II, in 1944, the Institute building was severely damaged as a result of air raids, including a raid on 15 February targeted to disrupt work on the German nuclear weapons program.
 Everything that hadn't been destroyed was then stored in a closed textile factory in Tailfingen, Württemberg (present-day Albstadt), where the institute continued the work it had started in Berlin for a time.

 After World War II the institute moved to the campus of Johannes Gutenberg University of Mainz in 1949.
 In 1948 the Kaiser Wilhelm Society was restructured and renamed becoming the Max Planck Society, the institute was also renamed as the Max Planck Institute for Chemistry (1949).
 In order to adapt to changing scientific requirements, the institute's research activities changed several times over the years.
 When classic chemistry was practiced in the early years, it later focussed on Radiochemistry, Cosmochemistry, Nuclear Physics, and mass spectrometry.
 These days the Max Planck Institute for Chemistry focusses on an integral scientific understanding of chemical processes in the Earth System from molecular to global scales.